 These deep dives take time.
-We expect to drop our episodes by the end of 2024.
+We expect to drop our episodes in early 2026.

 Sneak Peek

-We’re reporting our episodes in pairs — contemporary and historical— to explore how bias persists in our mental health and criminal legal systems for the most marginalized among us.
+Our podcast explores how conditions of prison confinement take a stark toll on mental health.
+We’ll dig into this in part through the story of Syiaah Skylit.
 Just being LGBTQ+ used to be considered a crime and a mental illness.
 Those criminal laws and psychiatric diagnoses no longer exist.
-But trans folks in particular are still over-criminalized and subject to the harshest conditions of confinement in jails and prisons — conditions that take a stark toll on mental health.
+But trans folks in particular are still over-criminalized.
+They’re also subject to what are arguably the harshest conditions of confinement in jails and prisons — conditions that worsen underlying PTSD and other mental illness and can lead to life-threatening crises.

 Listen to this October 2023 show of KQED’s The California Report Magazine to get a preview of our reporting for our contemporary LGBTQ+ episode.